Stings

 Epinephrine Auto Injectors

 Epinephrine is a life-saving drug for individuals experiencing anaphylaxis due to severe allergic response.
 The drug works by constricting blood vessels, relaxing airway muscles, reducing swelling, and Inhibits further chemical release from mast cells.
-We recommend having two epinephrine auto-injectors available during every apiary visit.
+Having two epinephrine auto-injectors available during every apiary visit is recommended.

 Legal Use in California